mkshgh/SFTP-CLIENT/readme.md

 ```

 ## TODO
-- Make it into a background service
+- [ ] Make it into a background service
-- Add scheduling functionality in the script
+- [ ] Add scheduling functionality in the script
-- Add functionality to delete the files in the remote server if older than some time.
+- [x] Add functionality to delete the files in the remote server if older than some time.
-- Compatibility with linux, IS MAC WORTH IT?
+- [ ] Compatibility with linux, IS MAC WORTH IT?
-- Custom Port Doesn't Work for now.
+- [x] Custom SFTP port working now

 ## REFERENCES
 - https://pysftp.readthedocs.io/en/release_0.2.9/